Maintenance & Repairs

 For the safety and comfort of all residents living in the residence, our staff will adhere to the following guidelines:

-- We will contact our designated exterminator who will perform a thorough inspection of the room in question (We work with licensed exterminators).
+We will contact our designated licensed exterminator who will perform a thorough inspection of the room in question.
 Should a resident notify us on a weekend or holiday day, the exterminator will check the room the next business day.
 Residents who report suspected bed bugs will not be granted a room or furniture change.
 This is crucial so that we can prevent the spread of bed bugs if they are found to be in the resident’s room and belongings.

-- If the exterminator finds that there are no evidence of bed bugs present in the room, then no further action will be taken.
-The resident will be asked to continue monitoring their living space, and to notify us immediately if there are further problems.
+If the exterminator finds that there are no bed bugs present in the room, then no further action will be taken.
+The resident will be asked to continue monitoring his/her living space, and to notify us immediately if there are further problems.
 It is crucial the resident remains in their own room to prevent contamination of other rooms.